Which of the following is a characteristic of a strong acid in an... | Channels for Pearson+

 1

-Consider the dissociation process: In water, a strong acid will release all of its hydrogen ions (H⁺) into the solution, leaving no undissociated acid molecules.
+Consider the dissociation process: In an aqueous solution, a strong acid dissociates completely, forming its ions.
+For example, hydrochloric acid (HCl) dissociates into H⁺ and Cl⁻ ions.

-Evaluate the options: A strong acid forming a weak conjugate base is consistent with the complete dissociation, as the remaining base is less likely to re-associate with H⁺ ions.
+Evaluate the conjugate base: A strong acid forms a weak conjugate base because the conjugate base has little tendency to accept protons and reform the acid.

-Analyze the pH value: A strong acid will have a low pH value, not a high one, due to the high concentration of H⁺ ions in the solution.
+Analyze the pH value: Strong acids have low pH values because they increase the concentration of H⁺ ions in the solution, making it more acidic.

-Compare complete vs. partial dissociation: A strong acid completely dissociates, whereas a weak acid only partially dissociates into ions.
+Compare dissociation levels: A strong acid completely dissociates, unlike weak acids which only partially dissociate, leaving some of the acid molecules intact in the solution.

 Watch next